Welcome to the Department of Theoretical and Applied Linguistics

 - to foster a broad and integrated approach to the study of linguistics

 The Department's staff includes many internationally known experts in their respective fields.
 Courses are offered both at undergraduate and MPhil levels, and the breadth of the Department is also reflected in PhD research.
+Linguistics in Cambridge routinely tops national university league tables.

 Boundaries between subdisciplines of linguistics are highly permeable within and beyond the Department as reflected in the Department's Research Clusters and research projects, but also in collaborations of the Department's staff with members of other institutions within the University and in the fact that many linguists work in other Departments, Faculties and even Schools of the University.
 The Cambridge Language Sciences Initiative, an initiative by the University of Cambridge to make Language Sciences a strategic priority for institutional support, aims to bring all those researchers concerned with research into various aspects of the language sciences together.
-The Department is centrally embedded in the Initiative as it has the largest concentration of Linguistics in one institution.
+The Department is centrally embedded in the Initiative as it has the largest concentration of Linguists in one institution.

 Please also see: